About the Mona Lisa Touch Laser.

 What is an Off-Label Use of a Device?

 When a laser, or any medical device is cleared for marketing, it is cleared for a particular indication.
 By way of example, the lasers commonly used to treat vaginal atrophy were not cleared for vaginal atrophy.
 These lasers were cleared for indications such as skin resurfacing or photocoagulation.
 As you might have guessed, resurfacing of or photocoagulation of the vaginal skin (mucosa) may improve vaginal atrophy.
 Makes sense right?
 Indeed, it does.
-So, once a device is cleared to be marketed for an indication, it may be legally marketed for that indication only.
+So, once a device is cleared to be marketed for an indication, it may be legally marketed for only that indication only.
 However, a doctor may use such device for a different indication, as long as you are informed of such and understand the potential risks and benefits.
 This is called off-label use.
 As these vaginal lasers are indeed being used to resurface or photocoagulate the vaginal mucosa, this novel use of skin resurfacing and photocoagulating lasers may not be off-label.

-Is Selene Treatment Expensive?
+Is Mona Lisa Treatment Expensive?